Lakebase Data API

 Configure user permissions

-All Data API requests must be authenticated using Databricks OAuth bearer tokens, which are sent via the Authorization header.
-Access is restricted to authenticated Databricks identities, with Postgres governing the underlying permissions.
+You must authenticate all Data API requests using Databricks OAuth bearer tokens, which are sent via the Authorization header.
+The Data API restricts access to authenticated Databricks identities, with Postgres governing the underlying permissions.

 The authenticator role assumes the identity of the requesting user when processing API requests.
 For this to work, each Databricks identity that accesses the Data API must have a corresponding Postgres role in your database.
 If you need to add users to your Databricks account first, see Add users to your account.